Guidance on Creating Treatments and Disturbances with Edit Rules

 LANDFIRE Fuels Data Acquisition, Critique, Modification, Maintenance, and Model Calibration : Editing resources with some examples.

-About using Landscape Edit Rules
+About Using Landscape Edit Rules

 The same need for evaluating fire behavior when using your own rules applies to using Default Edit rules.
 The Default Edit rules can save time by allowing you to make the changes you think will occur with a particular treatment.
 Default Edit rules implement landscape edits to represent a specific treatment, from there, you can evaluate what the fire behavior looks like and decide if you agree or need re-evaluate.